 The terms of certain of the Issuer's financial indebtedness contain restrictive provisions that, among other things, require the Issuer to comply with certain financial ratios, such as leverage and interest cover ratio.
-The Facilities Agreement (as defined in "Material Financing Arrangements - Facilities Agreement") for instance, includes undertakings that, among other things, place certain conditions on the ability of the Issuer and its subsidiaries to: issue shares, consolidate, merge or engage in certain other similar transactions; engage in certain investments; create security or quasi-security on assets; transfer, lease or sell assets; engage in certain business activities; pay any dividend, charge, fee or other distribution; be a creditor in respect of financial indebtedness; and incur financial indebtedness, guarantees or indemnities.
+The Facilities Agreement (as defined in "Material Financing Arrangements - Facilities Agreement and release of Security Documents") for instance, includes undertakings that, among other things, place certain conditions on the ability of the Issuer and its subsidiaries to: issue shares, consolidate, merge or engage in certain other similar transactions; engage in certain investments; create security or quasi-security on assets; transfer, lease or sell assets; engage in certain business activities; pay any dividend, charge, fee or other distribution; be a creditor in respect of financial indebtedness; and incur financial indebtedness, guarantees or indemnities.

-In addition, the Facilities Agreement contains customary events of default, including, among other things, non-payment, breach of financial covenants or other obligations, misrepresentation, cross default, insolvency, repudiation and rescission of agreements, litigation and material adverse change.
+In addition, the Facilities Agreement contains customary events of default, including, among other things, non-payment, breach of financial covenants or other obligations, misrepresentation, cross default, insolvency, breach of the related intercreditor agreement (if any), repudiation and rescission of agreements, litigation and material adverse change.